TomGranot/fb-page-aggregator/Readme.md

 This small script does exactly one thing: It takes the posts of a certain Facebook page, and stores the ID (and therefore the post link), message and publishing time of each post in a JSON file.
 If you set up the relevant `cron` job on your server, it will also update itself with new posts as they come along (see the [Setting Up Automatic Updates Using A Job Daemon](https://github.com/tomgs/fb-page-aggregator#setting-up-automatic-updates-using-a-job-daemon) section below).
 Just for show, I've added a small `reader.php` file that shows the data you can get when using this script.
 In addition, if you want some background to why I wrote this, check out [Why](https://github.com/tomgs/fb-page-aggregator#why) below.

-**This Is An Actively Maintained Repo - Just Open An Issue If There's A Problem**

 ## Page Access Is Required For This Script To Work

 This script is built around the premise that **you're allowed** to use the [Graph API](https://developers.facebook.com/docs/graph-api/) to access the posts of the page in question.
 This is not true for everyone anymore - see [Authentication Concerns](https://github.com/tomgs/fb-page-aggregator#authentication-concerns) for more on that topic.
 If you can't access the page in question, **don't** use this script.